lando/php/examples/7.0/README.md

 # Should allow cli services to specify a boot up command
 lando info -s cliworker --deep | grep Cmd | grep sleep | grep infinity

-# Should install the latest composer 1.x when composer_version is false
+# Should not install composer when composer_version is false
-lando exec cliworker -- composer --version --no-ansi | tee >(cat 1>&2) | grep -q "Composer version 1."
+echo $(lando exec cliworker -- composer --version --no-ansi 2>&1) | grep "executable file not found"

 # Should have node14 installed in cli service
 lando node -v | grep v14.